The Night Club of the People

 Beyond shopping, the market provides entertainment in the form of fortune tellers and traditional Cantonese opera singers.
 Fortune tellers reveal both the past and future paths of individuals and charge from HKD20 to HKD300.
 Fortune tellers often speak Chinese, Cantonese, and several languages from English, French, Japanese, Thai to Guilin Dialect and Chaozhou Dialect.
 The amateur street singers also do their utmost to attract audience.
 Singers will ask for money after one or two songs.

-The street is home to Chinese delicacies-make sure to visit the restaurants and Dai Pai Dong to sample the local favor.
+Temple Street is also known as a famous night market, providing all kinds of food.
+It is home to Chinese delicacies-make sure to visit the restaurants and Dai Pai Dong to sample the local favor.
 The Wonton Noodles, the Clay Pot Rice, Beef Balls and Fish Balls are all worth their weight in gold and they represent Hong Kong's unique food culture.

 A visit to Temple Street will offer you a memorable evening experience in Hong Kong.